 If you have any questions regarding the enrolment please contact the Student Office.

-The general qualification for the study programme is proven by a first higher education degree qualifying for entry to a profession.
+The general qualification for the study program is proven by a first higher education degree qualifying for entry to a profession.
 The additionally subject-specific admission requirements are:

-All suitable applicants must participate in a selection interview.
+All suitable applicants must participate in a selection process.

-Is the Master's degree programme in Economics admission restricted?
+Is the Master's degree program in Economics admission restricted?

-Yes, the Master's degree programme in Economics is admission restricted.
+Yes, the Master's degree program in Economics is admission restricted.
 Interested students who have obtained their professional university degree in Germany must apply via AlmaWeb.
-Applicants are selected on the basis of a two-stage selection process.
-Stage 1 consists of a review of the application documents.
-Suitable applicants are invited to stage 2, a personal interview.
-There is no written test.
+Applicants are selected on the basis of a selection process.

-What language skills are required for the Master's degree programme in Economics?
+What language skills are required for the Master's degree program in Economics?

 Applicants must be proficient in written and spoken English according to level B2 of the "Common European Framework of Reference for Languages: Learning, Teaching and Assessment".
 In order to prove the language level, it is sufficient to enclose the German Abitur certificate with the application, provided that English was taken at least as a basic course from the 7th to the 12th/13th grade.
 Applicants without a German Abitur or without the above-mentioned proof must present a language certificate (for example TOEFL) at the time of enrollment.

-Are there any fees for the Master's degree programme?
+Are there any fees for the Master's degree program?

 No, there are no tuition fees.
 Only semester fees have to be paid.

-Can the Master's degree programme in Economics be studied in English?
+Can the Master's degree program in Economics be studied in English?

-The Master of Economics can be studied in English, as all compulsory modules as well as numerous courses of all specialization areas are offered in English.
-Foreign applicants are recommended to have knowledge of the German language, as lectures are also held in German.
+The Master of Economics can be studied in English.
+Foreign applicants are recommended to have knowledge of the German language.

 Is an online application possible?